Lexington Candy Shop

-Lexington Candy Shop is a historic luncheonette and former candy shop at 1226 Lexington Avenue on the East Side of Manhattan in New York City.
+Lexington Candy Shop is a historic luncheonette and former candy shop at 1226 Lexington Avenue on the Upper East Side of Manhattan in New York City.
 It was founded in 1925.

 History

 Soterios Philis came to New York in 1921 from Northern Epirus and saved up to open Lexington Candy Shop in a brick building designed by Thomas Paterson Jr. It opened as a lunch spot in 1925; the candy counter debuted in 1930.
 The business served breakfast and lunch all day and also manufactured sweets.
 In 1948, the enterprise got an overhaul, and the shop stopped making sweets—like its chocolates and ice cream—in favor of emphasizing its lunch counter.
 John Philis, Soterios's grandson, began working at the luncheonette as soon as he was old enough to take the subway.
 At present, Philis runs Lexington Candy Shop with business partner Bob Karcher, who has been part of the shop since 1990.